-Financial literacy is associated with understanding the importance of investing in human capital.
-Students in Brazil, Chile, Peru and Spain who perform at Level 4 were more likely than students performing at or below Level 1 to report that they expect to complete university education, after accounting for student characteristics and performance in mathematics and reading [Table IV.6.9].
+Financial literacy is also associated with understanding the importance of investing in human capital.
+Students in Spain who perform at Level 5 were more likely than low-performing students to report that they expect to complete university education, after accounting for student characteristics and performance in mathematics and reading [Table IV.6.9].

 PISA defines financial literacy as "...knowledge and understanding of financial concepts and risks, and the skills, motivation and confidence to apply such knowledge and understanding in order to make effective decisions across a range of financial contexts, to improve the financial well-being of individuals and society, and to enable participation in economic life".

 For a full explanation, see the PISA 2015 Assessment and Analytical Framework.